BarberAxthelm/Vd2-Vg9_TCR_Analysis/README.md

 The brief script descriptions are below.
 TCR_Data_Preparation_MiXCR.R script must be run before any other script, as it formats the table to be used with referenced column names.

 ### TCR_Alluvial_Plot.R

+This script is used to create normalized Alluvial Plots for all animals.

+It imports:

+    - CSV MiXCR Data file formated by TCR_Data_Preparation_MiXCR.R

+It exports:

+    - 12 Alluvial plots, combo of:
+        - All animals ("NM251", "NM295", "NM89", "NM11")
+        - TCRG, TCRD, Combined TCRD/TCRG
+    - 4 CSV files, each containing counts of each sequence for a specific animal

 ### TCR_CDR3_Spectratyping.R

+This script outputs a spectratyping bar plot showing the length distribution  of the TCRD/TCRG CDR3s (aa) and saves statistics for CDR3 lengths in a CSV.

+It imports:

+    - CSV MiXCR Data file formated by TCR_Data_Preparation_MiXCR.R

+It exports:

+    - 12 Spectratyping bar plots, combo of:
+        - All animals ("NM251", "NM295", "NM89", "NM11")
+        - TCRG, TCRD, Combined TCRD/TCRG
+    - 2 CSV files, showing spectratyping stats for TCRD and TCRG chais

 ### TCR_Circos_Plots.R

+This script creates circos plots for a single animal, both normalized and non-normalized for TCRD, TCRG, and TCRD-TCRG chains.
+It must be manually adjusted to run for the other animals.

+It imports:

+    - CSV MiXCR Data file formated by TCR_Data_Preparation_MiXCR.R

+It exports:

+    - 3 circos plots (RCRD, TCRG, TCRD-TCRG)
+    - 3 normalized circos plots (RCRD, TCRG, TCRD-TCRG)

 ### TCR_Data_Preparation.R